accuhijri/accuhijri.github.io/index.md

 #### 3.3.
 Crescent visibility map based on Terkey criterion

-This criteria is proposed by the International Hijri Calendar Union Congress in Istanbul in 2016 ([news](https://www.dailysabah.com/turkey/2016/05/31/islamic-scholars-agree-on-a-shared-lunar-calendar-for-muslim-world)) to be the criterion for the unified Hijri calendar.
+This criterion is proposed by the International Hijri Calendar Union Congress in Istanbul in 2016 ([news](https://www.dailysabah.com/turkey/2016/05/31/islamic-scholars-agree-on-a-shared-lunar-calendar-for-muslim-world)) to be the criterion for the unified Hijri calendar.
 See the full description of the criterion [here](https://github.com/accuhijri/accuhijri.github.io/blob/main/figures/turkey_criterion.png).
 Basically, this is formed from a crescent visibility criterion with two additional requirements (conditions).
 The hilal visibility criterion stated that hilal is observable if its altitude is greater than 5 degree and its topocentric elongation (angular distance between moon and sun as seen from the surface of the earth) is greater than 8 degree.
 The two additional conditions are: (1) the observability of hilal (as formulated above) happens in a region where the local sunset precedes midnight (00:00) at GMT; (2) conjunction happen before Fajr time in New Zealand.
 ```ruby
 hl.map_hilal_visibility('Turkey')
 ```